Sohailm25/muhasabAI/README.md

 If you encounter issues with audio recording:
 - Ensure your browser has permission to access your microphone
 - Check that your microphone is working correctly
+- **Make sure FFmpeg is installed on your system** - this is required for transcription to work
+  - If using macOS, you can install FFmpeg with `brew install ffmpeg`
+  - If using Linux, use your package manager (e.g., `apt install ffmpeg` on Ubuntu)
+  - If using Windows, you can install FFmpeg using [Chocolatey](https://chocolatey.org/) with `choco install ffmpeg`

+- **Make sure OpenAI Whisper CLI is installed on your system** - this is required by the node-whisper package
+  - Install using pip: `pip install -U openai-whisper`
+  - For more detailed installation instructions, refer to the [OpenAI Whisper repository](https://github.com/openai/whisper)
+  - Ensure that Python (version 3.8-3.11) and PyTorch are installed
+  - You may need to install Rust if tiktoken does not provide a pre-built wheel for your platform

 - Try using Chrome or Firefox for best compatibility

 ### API Key Issues